shenwei356/kmcp/docs/usage.md

   1. The values of tCov and jacc in results only apply to single size of k-mer.

 Index files loading modes:
-  1. Memory sharing with MMAP (default)
+  1. Using memory-mapped index files with mmap (default)
+      - Faster startup speed when index files are buffered in memory.
-      - Multiple KMCP processes in the same computer can share the memory.
+      - Multiple KMCP processes can share the memory.
-  2. Loading the whole files into main memory (-w/--load-whole-db):
+  2. Loading the whole index files into memory (-w/--load-whole-db):
-      - It's 20-25% faster, while it needs a little more memory and multiple KMCP processes can not share the database in memory.
+      - This mode occupies a little more memory.
+        And Multiple KMCP processes can not share the database in memory.
+      - It's slightly faster due to the use of physically contiguous memory.
+        The speedup is more significant for smaller databases.
-      - It's highly recommended when searching on computer clusters, where mmap would be very slow (in my test).
+      - It's highly recommended when searching on computer clusters, where the default mmap mode would be very slow (in my test).
   3. Low memory mode (--low-mem):
       - Do not load all index files into memory nor use mmap, using file seeking.
       - It's much slower, >4X slower on SSD and would be much slower on HDD disks.